meist84/PUBG-Afk-Credit-Bot/README.md

 * Auto Debug+ Self fixing
 ## Pull requests

-You Are welcome, if you have something interesting to add then go ahead and ill add it after aprovingit.
+You Are welcome, if you have something interesting to add then go ahead and ill add it after approving it.